xiota/geany-preview/docs/CQA.md

 > Is there a dark theme?

-Change the `extra_css` option in the config file.
+The default `css` files attempt to detect when the desktop environment is set to a dark theme.
+If detection fails, or you need to customize the appearance further, you can change the `extra_css` option in the config file.
 ```
 extra_css=dark.css
 ```

 To allow plain text messages to be styled, the stylesheet is applied directly to the webview when the plugin is loaded.
-If the stylesheet is changed, click the "Reload Config" button in *Edit/Plugin Preferences/Preview*.
+If the stylesheet is edited, click the "Reload Config" button in *Edit/Plugin Preferences/Preview*.

 When developing new `css` rules, it's more convenient to use one of the other stylesheets that's refreshed more frequently, like `markdown.css`.
 Then when you're done, copy the rules to the file you want to use for the `extra_css` option.